 - Non-receipt of an account/statement does not relieve the parent/legal guardian from the obligation to pay school fees.

-- Annual school fees are determined by the Governing Body, approved by the parents, and raised over a ten month period.
+- Annual school fees are determined by the Governing Body, approved by the parents, and raised over a twelve month period.

 - In the event of a cheque/debit order being dishonoured by the bank, with the reason: "refer to drawer; account closed; payment stopped; stale cheque; insufficient funds/signature/information", a penalty of R60,00 will be debited to the school fee account.